 Click here for details and to register.

 Additional workshops will be added soon!
-To be added to our contact list for future events, please email email@example.com
+For details regarding this opportunity, please email firstname.lastname@example.org

 Student-Employer Connect Event

-Save the date!
-Friday, November 13, 10:00am-12:00pm ET.
-This virtual networking event will be a great opportunity for engaging in 1-on-1 conversations with employer representatives regarding job opportunities, job search advice, and more.
-Details regarding this event will be shared soon!
-To be added to our contact list for future events, please email firstname.lastname@example.org
+Friday, March 26 (10:00am-12:00pm ET).
+This virtual networking event will be a great opportunity for engaging 1-on-1 with employer representatives regarding job opportunities, workplace accommodations, job search advice, and more.
+More information will be shared soon.
+For details regarding this opportunity, please email Zihui Hua at email@example.com

 Interface Social Group